m4rocks/fresh-cloudflare-ssg/README.md

 This is a simple package that allows you to prerender some routes programatically within Fresh.
 This greatly improves performance and cost of hosting.

+You can see deployment examples on [fresh-ssg.m4rocks.workers.dev](https://fresh-ssg.m4rocks.workers.dev) and [fresh-ssg.vercel.app](https://fresh-ssg.vercel.app).

 ## Notes
 * This tool is in very early development;
 * The JavaScript for the prerendered routes is still present and will not be touched;